outdreamer/build-a-cure/docs/tasks/example_implementations.md

     - identify problem types & corresponding solution aggregation method for that set of types
     - identify alternative problems to solve (like whether to solve for organize, format, select, re-use, derive, discover, build, diversify, optimize, distort, or combine problems/solutions) & apply problem selection method, then solve
     - solve problem by removing problem structures (remove structures of conflict, error, bias, limits, over-prioritization) or adding solution structures (add structures of organization, relevance, efficiency, like aligning with intent & connecting to/building on a logical foundation) and integrating these structures with neutral structures like interaction layers and systems
+    - identify useful structures of problem structures & apply to problem space
+    	- opposite structures can produce solution structures bc problems may be completely different from solutions
+	    	- for a problem like 'functionality overlap', the opposite structure is a potential solution structure 'separation of functionality using exclusivity/uniqueness'
+	    - fitting structures can produce solution structures bc problems may be slightly different from solutions
+	    	- for a problem like 'structure-input mismatch', a fitting structure like an 'remove/add distortion' function is a potential solution structure

     - change problem into more solvable problem
       - cause